RajatB-cmd/Geolocation_API-Automation_Test/README.md

 # Setup

 - Clone the Repositary
-- Update the "API_KEY" in 'apiutils' class with your Google api key.
+- Update the "API_KEY" in 'GeolocationApiTest' class with your Google api key.
 - Run the test using maven 'mvn test'.

 # Test Summary report